 Over a decade ago, as a part of the economic stimulus plan to combat the effects of the Great Recession, newly elected President Obama declared that one of the country’s goals would be to increase postsecondary completion.
 Termed the American Graduation Initiative, the completion agenda set its sights on addressing unmet needs in the workforce.
 One of the centerpieces of this declaration involved community colleges.
 Notably, it had been several decades since a sitting President called attention to the important role they play in higher education (Lester, 2014).
 However, Obama’s proposal narrowed the traditional two-year public college mission from access and equity to workforce training to fill job vacancies: “We will not fill those jobs, or even keep those jobs here in America, without the training offered by community colleges” (Liasson, 2009, para.
 9).

 As a result of the American Graduation Initiative’s focus on completion, the field of remediation and developmental education (R/DE) drew increased scrutiny from scholars, research centers, and interest groups that saw an opportunity for reforms that could result in higher completion rates, especially in two-year public colleges (Bailey, 2008; Bailey et al., 2009, 2010; Bailey et al., 2015; Bailey et al., 2016; Complete College America, 2012; Education Commission of the States, 2015; Jaggars & Bickerstaff, 2018; Vandal, 2014, 2015).
-Policymakers highlighted three areas in R/DE that they deemed could be improved at the nation’s two-year public colleges in order to increase completion: multiple measures for assessment and placement, accelerated coursework, and mathematics pathways.
+Policymakers highlighted three areas in R/DE that they deemed could be improved at the nation’s two-year public colleges in order to increase completion: multiple measures for assessment and placement, accelerated coursework, and guided pathways.
 The goal of the recent reform movement has been to increase completion metrics (Bailey et al., 2015; Complete College America, 2012; Goudas & Boylan, 2012).
 Therefore, the pendulum swing back to optional remediation has now become more prevalent (Jaggars & Stacey, 2014; Rutschow & Mayer, 2018; Scott-Clayton, 2018).
 This has complicated an already variegated and strained system of two-year public postsecondary education models, especially in the field of R/DE that is underfunded and struggles to fulfill the copious types of services students and communities expect of it.